swordwielder/url-shortener/README.md

 ## What it does

-**Returns a url shortener link that starts with short.ly/**
+**Returns a url shortener link that starts with bit.ly/**

-**If a short.ly link is entered, it will return the original link that was linked to it**
+**If a bit.ly link is entered, it will return the original link that was linked to it**